cuiyongbo/hello-world/my_wiki/programmer_note/gcc/gcc_basic_usage.rst

    Produce debugging information in the OS's native format (stabs, COFF, XCOFF, or DWARF 2).
    GDB can work with this debugging information.

-   On most systems that use stabs format, -g enables use of extra debugging information that only GDB can use; this extra information makes debugging work better in GDB but probably makes other debuggers crash or refuse to read the program.
-If you want to control for certain whether to generate the extra information, use -gstabs+, -gstabs, -gxcoff+, -gxcoff, or -gvms.

-   GCC allows you to use -g with -O. The shortcuts taken by optimized code may occasionally produce surprising results: some variables you declared may not exist at all; flow of control may briefly move where you did not expect it; some statements may not be executed because they compute constant results or their values are already at hand; some statements may execute in different places because they have been moved out of loops.

-   Nevertheless it proves possible to debug optimized output.
-This makes it reasonable to use the optimizer for programs that might have bugs.

 .. option:: -ggdb

    Produce debugging information for use by GDB.
 This means to use the most expressive format